DPZero: Private Fine-Tuning of Language Models without Backpropagation: Introduction

-There has been a recent effort to relax the dimension-dependence in zeroth-order methods leveraging problem structures. \citet{wang2018stochastic} and \citet{cai2022zeroth} assumed certain sparsity structure in the problem and applied sparse recovering algorithms, e.g. LASSO, to obtain sparse gradients from zeroth-order observations. \citet{golovin2020gradientless} analyzed the case when the objective function is $f(Px)$ for some low-rank projection matrix $P$.
-These works either require the objective or the algorithm to be modified to have a dimension-independent guarantee. \citet{balasubramanian2018zeroth} demonstrated that ZO-SGD can directly identify the sparsity of the problem and dimension-independent rate is possible when the support of gradients remains unchanged \citep{cai2022zeroth}.
-Recently, \citet{malladi2023fine} provided a relaxation from dependence on the dimension $d$ to a dependence on the trace of the loss's Hessian for ZO-SGD when the smoothing parameter approaches $0$.
+\paragraph{Zeroth-order optimization.} \citet{nesterov2017random} pioneered the formal analysis of the convergence rate of zeroth-order methods, i.e., zeroth-order (stochastic) gradient descent (ZO-SGD) that replaces gradients in SGD by their zeroth-order estimators.
+Their findings are later refined by several works \citep{ghadimi2013stochastic, shamir2017optimal, lin2022gradient}.
+These well-established results indicate a runtime complexity $\mathcal{O}(d)$ worse than first-order methods.
+Such dimension dependence of zeroth-order methods is proven inevitable without additional structures \citep{wibisono2012finite, duchi2015optimal}.

-\paragraph{Differentially Private Optimization.} Previous works on differentially private optimization mostly center around first-order methods.
-For constrained convex problems, tight utility guarantees on both excess empirical \cite{chaudhuri2011differentially, bassily2014private, wu2017bolt, zhang2017efficient, wang2017differentially} and population \cite{bassily2019private, bassily2020stability, feldman2020private, asi2021private, kulkarni2021private, zhang2022bring} losses are well-understood.
-As an example, a typical result states that the optimal rate on the excess empirical loss for convex objectives is $\Theta(\sqrt{d\log(1/\delta)}/(n\eps))$, where $(\eps,\delta)$ are privacy parameters, $n$ is the number of samples, and $d$ is the dimension.
-The dimension-dependence is fundamental as both the upper bound \cite{bassily2014private}, using differentially private (stochastic) gradient descent (DP-(S)GD) introduced in \cite{song2013stochastic}, and the lower bound \cite{bassily2014private}, using a reduction to finger printing codes, have the same dependence.
+There are several recent works that relax the dimension dependence in zeroth-order methods leveraging problem structures. \citet{balasubramanian2018zeroth} demonstrated that ZO-SGD can directly identify the sparsity of the problem and proved a dimension-independent rate when the support of gradients remains unchanged. \citet{yue2023zeroth} and \citet{malladi2023fine} relaxed the dependence on dimension $d$ to a quantity related to the trace of the loss's Hessian.